jssckbl/jssckbl/README.md

 ### I'm a full stack developer living in Minneapolis, Minnesota.
 I like to work on full-stack applications using JavaScript, React, and Node.js.

 - 🔭 I’m wrapping up the final week working with https://the-collab-lab.codes/ on team TCL-23!
+Check out our project repository at https://github.com/the-collab-lab/tcl-23-smart-shopping-list.

 - 🌱 I’m currently learning more about front-end development, as well as accessibility.